sparkfun/SparkFun_Ublox_Arduino_Library/Theory.md

 - An optional _callback_ can be associated with the arrival of each message type.
 A simple scheduler ```checkCallbacks``` triggers the callbacks once I<sup>2</sup>C/Serial data reception is complete.
   - This means that your code no longer needs to wait for the arrival of a message, you are able to request (e.g.) PVT or HNR data and your callback is called once the data arrives.
   - The callbacks are not re-entrant.
   - The callback receives a _copy_ of the data, so data reception and processing can continue while the callback is executing.
 Data integrity is preserved.
+You can call ```checkUblox()``` from inside a callback if needed.
 - Incoming data can be copied to a separate buffer to allow automatic writing to a file on SD card, which will be useful for (e.g.) RAWX logging.
   - Data is stored in a RingBuffer, the size of which can be set by calling ```setFileBufferSize``` _before_ ```.begin```.
   - The default buffer size is zero - to save memory.